 This is a great tip to use for a smooth and elegant swirl.
 We also use an open round tip for border dots and decorations.

 Now for a fun swirl!
 The large flower drop tip:

 This fun tip makes a flowery and whimsical swirl on top of a cupcake, almost like a flower petal.
 The smaller tips are used to make different flowers borders and intricate blooms on cakes.

 We love the effect that the closed star tip makes on the swirls:

-This tip has more tins than the open star tip, and the tins arch in towards the center.
-It creates a more sophisticated swirl with deeper and exaggerated grooves and ridges.
+This tip has more tines than the open star tip, and the tines arch in towards the center.
+It creates a more sophisticated swirl with deeper, exaggerated grooves and ridges.
 The smaller tips can be used for intricate rosette borders.

 Now that you know which pastry tips to use, here are some more tips on making that perfect swirl!

-You’ll need a trustworthy cupcake and frosting recipe.
-We adore our friend Cheryl’s old-fashioned cupcake recipe from Back in the Day bakery.
-We found that cream cheese icings, while easy and delicious, are not great for piping.
+- While cream cheese icings are easy and delicious, they are not great for piping.
 We preferred a basic butter cream.

-We found that we liked to use gel food coloring in the frosting for the most vibrant colors.
-Luckily they’re now available in most groceries stores.
+- We like to use gel food coloring in the frosting for the most vibrant colors.
+Luckily, they’re available in most groceries stores.

 Now get going and start frostings!
-Decorating is so much fun that eating the sweet treats is just icing on the cupcakes.
+Decorating is so much fun that eating the sweet treats is just icing on the cupcake.